brettkromkamp/contextualise/README.rst

 Feature Support
 ---------------
-The list below provides an overview of some of Contextualise's existing features (but, by no means all of them):
+The following provides an overview of Contextualis's existing (and planned) feature set:

 **Existing Features**